olgarithm/flix/README.md

 Describe any challenges encountered while building the app.

+Trying to understand how TableView, ViewControllers, and ImageViews work together was difficult.
+Also, figuring out how to push data from the ViewController to the DetailedViewController
 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- [AlamofireImage] (https://github.com/Alamofire/AlamofireImage) - image component library for Alamofire

 ## License